eve-schoen/frb-spectral-search/README.md

 # frb_spectral_search
-Measuring scintillation in the spectrum of FRBs with CHIME/FRB Baseband Data
+Tools for measuring scintillation in the spectrum of FRBs with CHIME/FRB Baseband Data

-Maintainers: Eve Schoen, Calvin Leung
+- Maintainers: Eve Schoen, Calvin Leung
+-

 # Installation Instructions